Taking a driving test in your own car

 Are you ready to pass your driving test?
 Check out our comprehensive driving test centre guides to get everything you need to know about every test in England, Scotland and Wales.

 The Driving Vehicle Standards Agency (DVSA) has set out a few basic rules your car must meet when using it to take your practical driving test.
+To take your driving test in your own car, you need to have the following:

 Tax